soflyy/breakdance-bugs/readme.md

 ## Welcome to the Breakdance Bug Report Repository!

-Thank you for choosing to help us improve Breakdance!
+Thank you for choosing to help us improve Breakdance.
 This repository is dedicated to collecting bug reports for the Breakdance WordPress plugins.
-Your contributions are vital to enhancing the quality and performance of Breakdance, and we are eager to hear from you.
+Your contributions are vital to enhancing the quality and performance of Breakdance, and we are eager to hear from you!

 ### Guidelines for Posting